 C341 Organic Chemistry I Lectures (3 cr.)
 N&M P: C117 or C106.
 Chemistry of carbon compounds.
 Nomenclature; qualitative theory of valence; structure and reactions.
 Syntheses and reactions of major classes of monofunctional compounds.
-Credit not given for both C341 and S341.
+Credit given for only one of C341, S341, or R340.